 Critter Post 6: Least Auklet

 Another bird-nerd critter post!
 I have a soft spots for goofy-looking birds and they don’t get much goofier than auklets.
-On our sail to the Arctic in 2015, Seth and I spent several days on St Paul island in the central Bering Sea, binoculars and cameras trained on cliffs full of nesting auklets.
-It wasContinue reading “Critter Post 6: Least Auklet”
+On our sail to the Arctic, Seth and I spent several days on St Paul island in the central Bering Sea, binoculars and cameras trained on cliffs full of nesting auklets.
+It was a toss-upContinue reading “Critter Post 6: Least Auklet”

 Critter Post 5: Snowy Owl

 All my critter posts so far have focused on mammals, but we see so many interesting birds while sailing that I thought it was time for an avian critter post.
-Two years ago, on the Alaskan North Slope, we were lucky enough to see a snowy owl.
-We watched him for hours as he sweptContinue reading “Critter Post 5: Snowy Owl”
+We were lucky enough to see a snowy owl on the tundra of Alaska’s North Slope.
+We watched him for hours as he swept lowContinue reading “Critter Post 5: Snowy Owl”

 Critter Post 4: American Mink

-Last year on our way south through the Alaska Panhandle, we spotted our first American mink, the animal I’ve decided to make the subject of my fourth Critter Post.
+Sailing south through the Alaska Panhandle, we spotted our first American mink, the animal I’ve decided to make the subject of my fourth Critter Post.
 Basic Facts:

 Critter Post 3: Caribou

 Despite a paucity of images, I’ve decided to write about the caribou for Critter Post 3.
-Caribou are an integral part of life in the Arctic and we were lucky enough to see one on the shore of the Beaufort Sea on Alaska’s North Slope – quite the sight, the lone antlered creatureContinue reading “Critter Post 3: Caribou”
+Caribou are an integral part of life in the Arctic and we were lucky enough to see one on the shore of the Beaufort Sea on Alaska’s North Slope – quite the sight, the lone antlered creature on theContinue reading “Critter Post 3: Caribou”

 Critter Post 2: American Black Bear